I. E. Weldon Secondary School

 I.E. Weldon Secondary School is a public high school in Lindsay, Ontario, Canada, which teaches grades 9, 10, 11, and 12.
 It is operated by the Trillium Lakelands District School Board.

 The school contains 60 rooms for rent, over 200 classrooms, 2 gymnasiums, a fitness center (work out room), a multi-media library resource center, and specialized areas for music, drama, art, cooking, woodworking and shop.
 It is also home to one of the largest French immersion High School programs in Canada.
 There are currently 1,059 children enrolled.

 History

 The school opened in 1971 with additions completed in 1985, 1995, and 2002.
 The school was named after a prominent local lawyer, Isaac Ernest Weldon, who left a generous bequest of money to the Victoria County Board of Education, with the stipulation that the interest generated annually would be divided amongst graduating students in the County advancing to post-secondary education.

-Both Mr. Weldon and the school have come to be highly regarded for a philanthropic spirit.

 The school's proximity to Kawartha Lakes City Road 36 caused council to request more frequent monitoring of speed limits by municipal police.
 The school was a campaign stop for Ontario Premier Dalton McGuinty during the 2007 general election.